davidgfitzgerald/time-tracker/README.md

-# time-tracker
+# Time Tracker

-App to track time spent on tasks
+App to track time spent on tasks.

 ## Requirements